leontabak/neighborhood/README.md

 appeared at this festival.
 My own daughters received an award for best costumes from the hand of Walter Koenig (Mr. Chekov).

+The program makes use of the Google Maps and Wikipedia APIs.
+It uses String methods and a regular expression to search through the text that Wikipedia returns to find the names of the colleges and universities that a person attended.

 The program makes use of the Bootstrap, JQuery, and Knockout libraries.